MooersLab/pymolsnips/README.md

 <a id="installation"><h2>Installation</h2></a>

 Unfortunately, GitHub does not yet provide an easy way to download part of a repository.
-It is easier to download the whole repository, pull out the parts that you need, and delete the rest.
+It is easier to download the whole repository, select the necessary parts, and delete the rest.
 Setting up and maintaining 18 separate repositories was too unwieldy.

 Download all of the libraries by using the command `git clone https://github.com/MooersLab/pymolsnips.git` in a terminal window if you have *git* installed.